 - secure the final missing piece to move forward – a matching grant from the Department of Local Affairs (DOLA) that completed the $50,000 total funding needed for a feasibility study.

-“Grand Junction is the heart of the Western Slope and we should be leaders in creating a community with vision,” said Kimberly Langston, a member of our campaign team that’s spearheading a grassroots effort to create a vision for the center, figure out how to pay for it and then get it built.
+“Grand Junction is the heart of the Western Slope and we should be leaders in creating a community with vision,” said Kimberly Langston, a member of our campaign team.

 Clean & Renewable Energy: